paritytech/contracts-boilerplate/README.md

 #### Deploying to a local chain

-For local development, checkout the instructions [here](https://contracts.polkadot.io/work-with-a-local-node) to setup and start a local chain.

-> Note: You can also test against `geth`, the deployment code, will detect the chain and deploy the right bytecode (evm or pvm).

-> Local deployments will use the account `0xf24FF3a9CF04c71Dbc94D0b566f7A27B94566cac` already configured in your `.env` file, This account is pre-funded at genesis, so you can use it to deploy contracts.
+Local deployments will use the account `0xf24FF3a9CF04c71Dbc94D0b566f7A27B94566cac` already configured in your `.env` file, This account is pre-funded at genesis, so you can use it to deploy contracts.

 Now that you have the environment variables setup, ensure that your chain is running and deploy the contracts by running: